KimDeRoover/MixtureMG_FA/README.md

 # MixtureMG_FA: R-code for mixture multigroup factor analysis

+Main function for performing MMG-FA with multiple numbers of clusters and select the number of clusters.
+Includes factor rotation (currently, varimax and oblimin).
+For instructions, see 'How to use MixtureMG_FA.pdf'.

 # MixtureMG_FA_loadings: For finding clusters of groups with metric invariance

 Please cite https://www.researchgate.net/publication/343392110_Mixture_multigroup_factor_analysis_for_unraveling_factor_loading_non-invariance_across_many_groups